davidakennedy/davidakennedy.com/_src/posts/2010-06-15-welcome-to-a-brand-new-site.md

   - WordPress
 ---

 Things have been kind of quiet around here.
 Man, I hate it when blog posts start that way.
-However, there's good reason for the silence...
+However, there's good reason for the silence…

 ## New Look